THERMOS - Accelerating heat networks in Europe

 Working with 14 partners from the UK, Spain, Poland, Latvia, Denmark, Germany, Portugal and Romania (see foot of article for full list), THERMOS will develop, test and build open-source tools to amplify and accelerate the development of new low-carbon heating and cooling systems, and enable faster upgrade and expansion of existing systems.

-The aim of the THERMOS (Thermal Energy Resource Modelling and Optimisation System) project is to provide the methods, data, and tools to enable public authorities and other stakeholders to undertake sophisticated thermal energy system planning far more rapidly and cheaply than they can today.
+THERMOS (which stands for Thermal Energy Resource Modelling and Optimisation System) will provide the methods, data, and tools to enable public authorities and other stakeholders to undertake sophisticated thermal energy system planning far more rapidly and cheaply than they can today.
 To achieve this, the THERMOS project aims to:

 - Develop and publish a state-of-the-art methodology for developing address-level energy system maps.